chuckzxxmello/kanshin-ledger/README.md

 ## License

 This project is currently in the conceptual phase.
 License details will be determined as the project progresses toward implementation.

 ---

-## Disclaimer

-The Kanshin Ledger is a conceptual framework designed for research and educational purposes.
-This project is not affiliated with any government agency and is intended to demonstrate potential applications of blockchain technology in civic engagement.
-All references to Philippine laws and regulations are for conceptual design purposes only and do not constitute legal advice.

----